 The table is not intended to limit the information that can be made available to authorities, but represents the minimum set of information that should be made available to them.
+The table reflects the most granular information that could be typically expected to be accessed for a particular functional mandate but the table does not intend to imply that each authority requesting data under a given mandate would necessarily request all the data available for that authority.

 This mapping of data is intended to reduce the discretion of TRs in assessing data requests from interested authorities, and it illustrates the minimum level of access that TRs make available to requesting authorities, based on the mandate(s) of the requesting authority.

 TRs also should maintain flexibility in responding to requests for data in which the authority has an interest arising from its mandate but that may fall outside the scope of this table.
-In these circumstances, local law may provide that the TR or the TR supervisor has a role in determining the appropriateness of this request, and accordingly ensuring that the information requested arises from the mandate(s) of the requesting authority (either by ensuring the TR provides access to the information or by receiving and transmitting the information to the requesting authority).47
+In these circumstances, local law may provide that the TR or the TR supervisor has a role in determining the appropriateness of this request, and accordingly ensuring that the information requested arises from the mandate(s) of the requesting authority (either by ensuring the TR provides access to the information or by receiving and transmitting the information to the requesting authority).54